 biography return home

 Professor Abbott has taught a wide variety of courses.
-In the Chicago Social Science Core, he has taught in four sequences: "Classics," "Wealth, Power, and Virtue," "Power, Identity, and Resistance," and "Democracy and Social Science."
+In the Chicago Social Science Core, he has taught in four sequences: "Classics of Social and Political Thought," "Wealth, Power, and Virtue," "Power, Identity, and Resistance," and "Democracy and Social Science."
 At the mixed (undergraduate and graduate) level, he has taught "Work and Occupations," "Urban Social Processes," and "Social Change."
 At the purely graduate level, Abbott has taught "Sociological Inquiry," "Formal Methods for Narrative Analysis," "Time and Social Structure," and a dissertation proposal-writing seminar.
 He has also taught both graduate and undergraduate theory, as well as an annual practicum on library research methods, in recent years at both undergraduate and graduate levels.
-For several years he has also taught a graduate seminar of major readings in the winter quarter, covering topics that change each year.
-Topics so far include "The Chicago School," "Action and Meaning," "Emotions," "Power," and "Difference."
+He also often teaches a graduate seminar of major readings in the winter quarter, covering topics that change each year.
+Topics so far include "The Chicago School," "Action and Meaning," "Emotions," "Power," "Difference," and "Normative Reasoning in Sociology."
+Abbott is known for experimental pedagogy, which in recent years has included a tutorial framework for Core teaching and oral examinations for courses like undergraduate theory.

 Contact Information: